rwk506/Nordstrom/README.md

 </br></br>
 **Summary**

-Recent events have led to Nordstrom dropping a line of their clothing from their typical lineup - that of Ivanka Trump (http://n.pr/2ktyVqt).
-As would be expected, this has led to all sorts of reactions from a variety of sources.
+Recent events have led to Nordstrom dropping a line of their clothing from their typical lineup (http://n.pr/2ktyVqt).
+This led to all sorts of reactions from a variety of sources.

 My goal is to examine the reaction on Twitter to these two events: the initial coverage on February 3rd and the followup response on February 8th.
-I use the Twitter API to gather tweets with the #Nordstrom tag and analyze their sentiment and popularity, with differentiations based on whether the president or his daughter are mentioned.
+I use the Twitter API to gather tweets with the #Nordstrom tag and analyze the occurence, sentiment, and popularity of the tweets.

 </br>